Housing rights of farm workers

 Your landlord must offer you somewhere else to live if they need your home for another farm worker.

-Can your landlord ask you to pay rent?
+Can your landlord ask for rent?

 Your landlord could ask you to pay rent when you retire or stop working for them.

-You could negotiate and agree new rent together.
+You could agree a new rent together.

 If you moved in on or after 15 January 1989